MN-01

 Plain Language

-Operators must implement reasonable measures to prevent the conversational AI from producing outputs that would mislead minor account holders into believing they are interacting with a human.
-The enumerated prohibited categories include claims of sentience, emotional dependence statements, romantic or sexual innuendos, and adult-minor romantic role-playing.
-The list is non-exhaustive ('including'), so operators should consider other output categories that could similarly mislead minors into perceiving the AI as human.
+Operators must implement reasonable measures to prevent the AI from generating outputs that would mislead minor account holders into thinking they are interacting with a human.
+The statute provides a non-exhaustive list of prohibited categories: claims of sentience or human identity, statements simulating emotional dependence, romantic or sexual innuendo, and adult-minor romantic role-playing.
+The 'including' framing means the list is illustrative — any output that would cause a reasonable person to believe they are talking to a human is covered.

 (4) For minor account holders, the operator shall institute reasonable measures to prevent the conversational artificial intelligence service from generating statements that would lead a reasonable person to believe that they are interacting with a human, including: (a) Explicit claims that the conversational artificial intelligence service is sentient or human; (b) Statements that simulate emotional dependence; (c) Statements that simulate romantic or sexual innuendos; or (d) Role-playing of adult-minor romantic relationships.